Cole Porter: Tributes and legacy

 Many artists have recorded Porter songs, and dozens have released entire albums of his songs.
-In 1956, jazz singer Ella Fitzgerald released Ella Fitzgerald Sings the Cole Porter Songbook.
+The first prominent artist to do so was Crosby in Bing Crosby Sings Cole Porter Songs (1950), followed in 1956 by Ella Fitzgerald in Ella Fitzgerald Sings the Cole Porter Songbook.
 In 1972, she released another collection, Ella Loves Cole.
-Among the many album collections of Porter songs are the following: Oscar Peterson Plays the Cole Porter Songbook (1959); Anita O'Day Swings Cole Porter with Billy May (1959); All Through the Night: Julie London Sings the Choicest of Cole Porter (1965); Rosemary Clooney Sings the Music of Cole Porter (1982); Anything Goes: Stephane Grappelli & Yo-Yo Ma Play (Mostly) Cole Porter (1989) and Love for Sale (Tony Bennett and Lady Gaga, 2021).
-In 1990 Dionne Warwick released Dionne Sings Cole Porter.
-In that same year, Red Hot + Blue was released as a benefit CD for AIDS research and featured 20 Cole Porter songs recorded by artists such as U2 and Annie Lennox.
+Others who recorded all-Porter albums include Oscar Peterson, Anita O'Day, Julie London, Frank Sinatra, Rosemary Clooney, Stephane Grappelli and Yo-Yo Ma, Dionne Warwick and Tony Bennett and Lady Gaga.
+In 1990, Red Hot + Blue, released to benefit AIDS research, featured 20 Cole Porter songs recorded by artists such as U2 and Annie Lennox.